dtc-innovation/mind-the-gaps/_drafts/22-02-2018-qualitative-vs-quantitative-data.md

 If the findings of the studies don't correlate it then we can clearly see the policy should not be built on the findings but more research will be needed to assess the situation.

-This kind of research combining quantitative and qualitative research methods is what's known as mixed methods.
+This kind of research combining quantitative and qualitative research methods is what's known as **mixed methods**.